-The Complaint was filed in English with the WIPO Arbitration and Mediation Center (the "Center") on October 12, 2023.
-On October 12, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
-On October 13, 2023, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Domain Name which differed from the named Respondent (Anonymous) and contact information in the Complaint.
-The Center sent an email communication to Complainant on October 18, 2023, providing the registrant and contact information disclosed by the Registrar, and inviting Complainant to submit an amendment to the Complaint.
-Complainant filed an amendment to the Complaint in English on October 24, 2023.

-On October 18, 2023, the Center informed the parties in Chinese and English, that the language of the registration agreement for the Domain Name is Chinese.
-On October 19, 2023, Complainant requested English to be the language of the proceeding.
+The Complaint was filed in English with the WIPO Arbitration and Mediation Center (the "Center") on January 19, 2024.
+On January 22, 2024, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
+On January 23, 2024, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Domain Name which differed from the named Respondent (Redacted for Privacy) and contact information in the Complaint.
+The Center sent an email communication to Complainant on January 23, 2024, providing the registrant and contact information disclosed by the Registrar, and inviting Complainant to submit an amendment to the Complaint.
+On January 23, 2024, the Center informed the Parties in Chinese and English, that the language of the Registration Agreement for the Domain Name is Chinese.
+Complainant filed an amendment to the Complaint in English on January 24, 2024, and confirmed its request for English to be the language of the proceeding.
 Respondent did not submit any comment on Complainant's submission.